“Go out and play.”

 No. 3 Play strengthens relationships

 Play is a powerful tool for building and maintaining relationships.
-I don’t have to look far as I watch my adult children who laugh and challenge each other in all sorts of games.
+I don’t have to look far as I watch adults laugh and challenge each other in all sorts of games.

 Playing a game together actually builds up bonds and trust, and cooperation.
 We actually build stronger social relationships as a result.

 We host a family party and set up games like Jenga and bean bag toss.
 Adults and children engage with equal vigor and competitiveness.
-Launching rockets brings everyone outdoors to marvel at the height of the soaring rocket or laugh hysterically at other failed attempts.
+Monopoly may bring out the worst and best in us, but the laughter along the way keeps us coming back for more.

 Play brings us together and creates shared memories and trust.
 Play at its best adds joy and vitality to our relationships in families, among friends, and with colleagues at work.